 - Onion Powder

 - Creole Seasoning

 - Vegetable Oil (for frying)

-- Step 1: Once you have your catfish fillets cleaned and cut into bite size nuggets place them into a resealable bag with the mustard - move the fillets all over in order to get evenly coated.
+- Step 1: Once you have your catfish fillets cleaned and cut into bite size nuggets place them into a resealable bag (or a shallow dish) with the mustard - move the fillets all over in order to get evenly coated.
 Allow to sit for at least an hour.

-- Step 2: Mix the flour, cornmeal and seasonings in another resealable bag and mix well.
+- Step 2: Mix the cup flour, cornmeal and seasonings in another resealable bag and mix well.

-- Step 3: Put some of the catfish nuggets into the flour mix bag, seal and shake well to evenly coat.
+- Step 3: Put some of the catfish nuggets into the cornmeal mixture bag, seal and shake well to evenly coat.

 - Step 4: Drop into hot oil that's been heated to 350 degrees fahrenheit and fry for about 3-4 minutes.
-Remove to a paper towel lined sheet and place into a preheated oven (low) to keep warm if needed.
+Remove to a paper towels lined sheet pan and place into a preheated oven (low) to keep warm if needed.
 Serve with french fries and some lemon wedges (lemon juice), and a good side salad.

 Hint: don't overcrowd the frying pot as the fish will likely stick together and not cook as evenly.
 Also, if you add too much fish to the flour mix at one time they won't evenly coat either.
 It's best to just add as much as you'll be frying at one time.

 - Creole Seasoning - instead of Creole Seasoning, if you don't have any, you could use Seasonall, Cajun Seasoning or any other seasoning blend.
 You could even simply use salt and black pepper.